Allan122/allan-s_portfolio/README.md

 ## Prediction-using-Supervised-ML

 **Project Overview**

-This project demonstrates the application of supervised machine learning techniques to predict outcomes based on labeled data.
-It covers data preprocessing, model building, evaluation, and making predictions using various supervised learning algorithms.
+The "Prediction using Supervised ML" project is designed to leverage supervised machine learning techniques to predict outcomes based on labeled data.
+This project demonstrates the application of various supervised learning algorithms, data preprocessing techniques, model evaluation, and performance optimization.

 ##### Prediction using Unsupervised ML
 Details about the Prediction using Unsupervised ML project.